emlun/gws2/README.md

 If you already have an SSH key set up for GitHub in your keyring, you're all good - but if you don't, there's an SSH key bundled in `tests/id_rsa` and registered as a deploy key for the public git repository at https://github.com/emlun/gws2 .
-You can use `tests/add-ssh-key.sh` and to add it to your agent, and `tests/remove-ssh-key.sh` to remove it.
-The latter will also attempt to deregister the key from `gpg-agent` in case you're using that as your SSH agent.
+The tests will automatically try to add it to your `ssh-agent` for the tests that need it, and remove it from the agent again after the test.

+However, if it looks like your SSH agent is `gpg-agent`, then the tests will not add the key and will fail instead.
+This is because `gpg-agent` asks you to set a passphrase to protect the imported test key, and also makes it more cumbersome to clean up the key after the tests.
+Therefore, to run the SSH tests, please run the standard `ssh-agent` instead.
+You can do this by, for example, spawning a subshell and running `eval $(ssh-agent)` in it:

 ```
+$ bash
-alice $ ./tests/add-ssh-key.sh
+$ eval $(ssh-agent)
-alice $ cargo test
+$ cargo test
-alice $ cargo test
+$ cargo test
+$ killall ssh-agent
-alice $ ./tests/remove-ssh-key.sh
+$ exit
 ```